Medjugorje and the upcoming judgement of the Church -A reason for concern?

 By: Glenn Dallaire

-The Italian News agency ASCA reported yesterday (Feb 15, 2012) Cardinal Vinko Puljic of Sarajevo announced that the Vatican Commission who is currently studying the alleged apparitions of the Virgin Mary at Medjugorje will be coming forth with a decision to be submitted to Pope Benedict XVI by the end of the year.
-Cardinal Vinko Puljic is himself a member of the Commission investigating the proposed supernatural appearances of the Gospa- a name she is called locally- at Medjugorje.
-Given the worldwide following and devotion of the apparitions many in the Church feel that the Vatican really does need to come to a clear judgment concerning the authenticity of the events, for the sake of all the faithful concerned, even though the alleged apparitions are still ongoing.
-It is an accepted conclusion that the decision of the Commission will soon afterwards lead to a decision by the Pope, or perhaps the Sacred Congregation for the Doctrine of Faith.
+Given the worldwide following and devotion of the apparitions, many in the Church strongly believe that the Vatican needs to come to a clear judgment concerning the authenticity of the events, or at the very least provide some clear guidelines for the sake of the faithful, even though the alleged apparitions are still ongoing.
+It is a widely accepted conclusion that the decision of the Commission will soon afterwards lead to a decision by the Pope, or perhaps the Sacred Congregation for the Doctrine of Faith.

 A decision that will be wrought with great consequences